 Now it will ask you to name WAN and LAN interface.
 Give le0 name to WAN and le1 to LAN.
 Then just hit enter when it asks you to name optional interface.

 It will show you the interfaces and their name now and will require your permission to proceed.
 Press y for yes as you are permitting it to proceed.

 Now, in the following image you can see that it has automatically taken IP address for WAN i.e 192.168.1.7, if you wish to set the desired IP for WAN then choose 2 option and press 1 for the configuration of WAN.

 It will ask you that if you want to assign the IPv4 IP address.
 Here, press n for no. When you hit enter it will ask you if you want to assign IPv4 IP address.
 Here, enter your desired IP address and press enter.
 Then it will ask you to give subnet mask for the IP address that you have just entered.
 Now as our IP address was of C-class we will give 24 as the subnet mask.
 After hitting enter it will ask you if you want to give upstream gateway.
 Here, just press enter.
 And when it asks you to set IPv6 via DHCP6 then simply press enter without typing anything else as we do not require IPv6.
 And when it asks you for HTTP web configuration press n for no.

 You can see that your desired IP for WAN has been set up.
 Hit enter to continue.

-Similarly, you can setup LAN IP address by selecting of 2 for assigning IP address and select 2 for LAN.
+Similarly, you can set up LAN IP address by selecting 2 for assigning an IP address and select 2 for LAN.

 And just like this, your LAN IP address has been set up.
-Now, press enter to continue.
+Now, press enters to continue.